NotReeceHarris/masquerade-proxy/README.md

 ## What is masquerade proxy

-Masquerade proxy is a concept of disguising your requests as something "boring" using steganography so that "spys" (ISP's, Goverment, Sniffers, Netowkr managers)
+A masquerade proxy is a concept designed to disguise your requests as something "boring" by using techniques like steganography.
+This makes it harder for "spies"—such as ISPs, government entities, sniffers, or network managers—to identify or monitor your traffic.

+Additionally, a key purpose of a masquerade proxy is to conceal its very nature as a proxy.
+By appearing as legitimate, non-proxy traffic, it reduces the likelihood of being detected or blocked by network administrators or automated filters.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="docs/traffic-diagram@dark.svg">